squid-cache/squid-cache.github.io/FrontPage.rst

  * ["NTLMIssues"]: Things you can (and cannot) do with NTLM
  * ZeroSizedReply: Recurrent issues with some setups.
  * MultipleInstances: how-to run multiple squid servers on a single box.
+ * PerformanceAnalisys: "Help!
+My users complain that the proxy is slow!"

 = Developers corner =
 == Squid Sprint ==